syahriikram/learn_nextjs_starter_project/README.md

 - `usePathname` with `clsx` combo for active links.
 - By default NextJS uses React Server Componments which executes on the server which helps with directly querying a database without an additional API layer.
 - `Promise.all(..)` can help with parallel calls instead of default waterfall fetches
+- Always consider which components should be statically vs dynamically rendered.
+- Note that with dynamic rendering, your applicaiton is only as fast as your slowest data fetch.

 - There are quizzes during the walkthrough to test your understanding which was extremely helpful.